espressif/esp-at/docs/en/AT_Command_Examples/bluetooth_le_at_examples.rst

    You can ignore the message starting with ``+BLESECKEYTYPE``.
 In terms of the second parameter in the message ``+BLEAUTHCMPL:0,0``, ``0`` means encryption is successful, and ``1`` means encryption fails.

-Establish SPP connection between two ESP32 development boards and transmit data in UART-Bluetooth LE Passthrough Mode
+Establish SPP connection between two {IDF_TARGET_NAME} development boards and transmit data in UART-Bluetooth LE Passthrough Mode
 -----------------------------------------------------------------------------------------------------------------------------

-Below is an example of using two ESP32 development boards, one as a Bluetooth LE server (only as Bluetooth LE server role), the other one as a Bluetooth LE client (only as Bluetooth LE client role).
+Below is an example of using two {IDF_TARGET_NAME} development boards, one as a Bluetooth LE server (only as Bluetooth LE server role), the other one as a Bluetooth LE client (only as Bluetooth LE client role).
 The example shows how to build Bluetooth LE SPP (Serial Port Profile, UART-Bluetooth LE passthrough mode) with AT commands.

 ..
 Important::

-  In the following steps, the operations starting with ``ESP32 Bluetooth LE server`` only need to be executed at ESP32 Bluetooth LE server, and the operations starting with ``ESP32 Bluetooth LE client`` only need to be executed at ESP32 Bluetooth LE client.
+  In the following steps, the operations starting with ``{IDF_TARGET_NAME} Bluetooth LE server`` only need to be executed at {IDF_TARGET_NAME} Bluetooth LE server, and the operations starting with ``{IDF_TARGET_NAME} Bluetooth LE client`` only need to be executed at {IDF_TARGET_NAME} Bluetooth LE client.

 #.
 Bluetooth LE initialization.

-   ESP32 Bluetooth LE server:
+   {IDF_TARGET_NAME} Bluetooth LE server:

    Command: